Koha-Community/kohadocs/source/acquisitions.rst

 send claims you will need to set up an `acquisitions claim notice <#ACQCLAIM>`__.

-Upon clicking on the link to 'Late Orders' from the Acquisitions page you will be presented with a series of filter options on the left hand side.
+Upon clicking on the link to 'Late orders' from the Acquisitions page you will be presented with a series of filter options on the left hand side.
 These filters will be applied only closed baskets.